 “The Price of Asymmetric Dependence: International Evidence”

-- The degree of asymmetric dependence of stock returns is the only factor that is consistently priced in the cross section of stock returns in all 38 markets considered.
-Asymmetric dependence is more relevant to disappointment-averse investors as it contains useful information about the dependence of returns during various scenarios of disappointment.
+- The firm-level degree of asymmetric dependence between stock returns and market returns is the only factor that is consistently priced in the cross section of stock returns in all 38 markets considered.

 “Institutional Ownership and Asymmetric Dependence”

-- We find empirical support for this theory in the US equity market.
+- I find empirical support for this theory in the US equity market.